petermolnar/wp-flatbackups/readme.txt

 * every A. indicates BIG changes.
 * every .B version indicates new features.
 * every ..C indicates bugfixes for A.B version.

+= 0.3 =
+*2016-07-14*

+* switched to filter-based content inserting for the end output; this way it's possible to add, remove, reorder, and insert in between the predefined output parts

 = 0.2 =
 *2016-06-27*